Magazyn Inspiracji

 I've closely followed Material Design guidelines to implement a card-based layout with a floating action button to advance words in all categories.
 Discarding the previous color scheme that wasn't compliant with WCAG color contrast guidelines, I've opted for a limited, monochrome palette with a single accent color.

 In the meantime, I've greatly expanded the database by over 70%, increasing the number of entries to 1500+.
 Noticing how little use is there of some categories, I've put my focus on ones that needed further development, while discarding parts that didn't really inspire anyone.
-These decisions were based on feedback from users who said that categories like "totally random dictionary word" provided no value.

 User feedback